Embarras River (Illinois)

 The Embarras River (/ˈɛmbrɑː/ EM-brah) is a 195 mi tributary of the Wabash River in southeastern Illinois in the United States.
 The waters of the Embarras reach the Gulf of Mexico via the Wabash, Ohio, and Mississippi Rivers.
 The river drains a watershed around 1566450 acre in an agricultural region.
-The name comes from French explorers, who used the term embarras for river obstacles, blockages, and difficulties relating to logjams and the like.
+It arises near Champaign-Urbana and flows south to near Vincennes, Indiana.
+The name comes from French explorers, who used the French word, embarras, for river navigation obstacles, blockages, and difficulties relating to logjams.

 Course

 The Embarras River rises in Champaign County.
 The upper reaches of the Embarras include the detention ponds near the intersection of Windsor Road with U.S. Route 45 in southeastern Champaign; the southern portion of the University of Illinois campus, including the small creek near the Vet Med Building; and Meadowbrook Park in south Urbana.

 The Embarras flows generally southward through Douglas, Coles, Cumberland, and Jasper Counties.
 In Jasper County, it turns southeast for the remainder of its course through Richland, Crawford, and Lawrence Counties.
 In Coles County, a dam helps create Lake Charleston.
 Portions of the river's lower course have been straightened and channelized.
 It joins the Wabash River 6 mi southwest of Vincennes, Indiana.

 Along its course, the Embarras passes the towns of Villa Grove, Camargo, Charleston, Greenup, Newton, Ste.
 Marie, and Lawrenceville.